eficode-academy/rf-katas/exercises/07-test_template.md

 http://robotframework.org/robotframework/latest/RobotFrameworkUserGuide.html#data-driven-style

 - Add `Test Template` to the `Settings` table.
-Value for this setting should be `Template Error Page Is Visible When Using Incorrect Credentials`.
+Value for this setting should be `Error Page Is Visible When Using Incorrect Credentials`.
 - Remove all your test cases from `invalid_login.robot` test suite.

 <details>